Home » World Trade Organisation

 WTO Ministerial Conferences

-The World Trade Organization’s highest decision-making body is the Ministerial Conference (WTO).
+The World Trade Organisation’s highest decision-making body is the Ministerial Conference (WTO).
 It is held every two years and brings trade ministers from all WTO member countries together to discuss and make decisions on a wide range of international trade issues.
 The Ministerial Conference is in charge of determining the WTO’s overall direction, as well as approving new trade agreements and negotiating mandates.
 Many high-profile and contentious trade negotiations have taken place at the Ministerial Conferences, including the Doha Development Agenda negotiations, which began in 2001 and have yet to be completed.

 The conferences have also been the site of large-scale protests by civil society organisations criticising WTO policies and advocating for greater transparency and public participation in trade negotiations.

 The most recent Ministerial Conference, held in Geneva in November 2021, addressed a variety of issues, including COVID-19 and the trade response, fisheries subsidies, and agriculture.
-The conference also saw the appointment of Ngozi Okonjo-Iweala as the World Trade Organization’s first African and first female Director-General.
+The conference also saw the appointment of Ngozi Okonjo-Iweala as the World Trade Organisation’s first African and first female Director-General.

 Conference Date Location